Dallas Arboretum and Botanical Garden: The Eugenia Leftwich Palmer Fern Dell

-More than 90 varieties of ferns, camellias, azaleas and mature trees border a brook, which winds throughout this mini-garden.
 The Palmer Fern Dell, designed by Naud Burnett II, is located within the Jonsson Color Garden.
+Over 90 varieties of ferns, camellias, azaleas and mature trees border a brook, which winds throughout this mini garden.

 The Nancy Clements Seay Magnolia Glade

 The Magnolia Glade features a waterway and lily pond amid a collection of flowers.
 Along with her husband Austin, Pauline Neuhoff dedicated this quiet garden to honor her mother.
-The Nancy Clements Seay Magnolia Glade features green grass, white blooms, and the sounds of running water.
 Designed by Landscape Architect Warren Hill Johnson, the glade takes on different colors and textures throughout the year.
-Framed by the 45-foot magnolias of the Dallas Arboretum's Magnolia Allee, the glade is enclosed by 35 new ‘Teddy Bear’ southern magnolias, as well as butterfly Japanese Maples, large white flowering camellias, and loquats.
-The Magnolia Glade is a popular places for picnics, and children enjoy the stream that runs through the garden.
+Framed by the 45-foot flowers of the Dallas Arboretum's Magnolia Allee, the glade is enclosed by ‘Teddy Bear’ southern magnolias, as well as butterfly Japanese Maples, large white flowering camellias, and loquats.

 Nancy’s Garden

-Nancy's Garden is blanketed by pink crape myrtles and azaleas, and is filled seasonally with pastel annual color.
+Nancy's Garden is planted with pink crape myrtles and azaleas, and is filled seasonally with pastel annual color.
 Located within the DeGolyer Gardens, this space was originally Nell DeGolyer's personal garden.
 In 1992, the garden was renovated and dedicated to the children of Nancy Dillard Lyon.
-The Bill Dillard Family renovated the plantings and lighting of this peaceful area, which now includes child-sized benches as well as the sculpture Thank Heaven for Little Girls by Gary Price.
+The Bill Dillard Family renovated the plantings and lighting of the area, which included benches as well as the sculpture Thank Heaven for Little Girls by Gary Price.

 Crape Myrtle Allee

-Crape myrtle trees enclose a stone walkway to create this garden.
+Crape myrtle trees enclose a stone walkway to create the garden.
 This natural tunnel leads visitors to the "toad corners" water feature, with two polliwog basins at the Paseo entry.
 Opened to the public in 1994, Crape Myrtle Allee was originally funded by the Communities Foundation.
-Dedicated to John and Thelma Black by their daughter Peggy Braecklein.
-The Allee features a new lane of crape myrtle trees, which replaced the original trees planted by the DeGolyers.
+Dedicated to John and Thelma Black by their daughter Peggy Braecklein, the Allee features a lane of crape myrtle trees, which replaced the original trees planted by the DeGolyers.
 Paved with Pennsylvania bluestone, the Allee runs from the Paseo to Toad Corners.